 Unfortunately, sciatica is known to interact with aches and pains in other parts of the body.
 For example, people suffering from the condition for longer than a few weeks may experience weakness or muscle pains in places unaffected by the sciatic nerve.
 These additional discomforts can be caused by walking or sitting unnaturally due to attempts to alleviate sciatic pain.

-Compression socks can help to prevent the pooling of blood and other fluids in the feet.
+Compression socks for women and men can help to prevent the pooling of blood and other fluids in the feet.
 They can also promote the flow of blood back up the body by constricting the feet.
 Maintaining proper blood circulation and compressing muscles in the foot may help to prevent foot pains from inactivity.

 - Sciatic pain can begin in the lower back and radiate down one side of the body toward the feet.